-Prof. Chun worked with AI pioneers Prof. Donald Michie and Prof. David Waltz during his graduate research, working on problem solving, reasoning, knowledge representation, and massively parallel computing.
-After receiving his Ph.D. degree from the University of Illinois at Urbana-Champaign, he then joined Prof. Patrick Winston's MIT startup, Ascent Technology Inc., which specialized in AI systems for the transportation, defense, and finance industries around the world.
+Chun worked with AI pioneers Donald Michie and David Waltz during his graduate research, working on problem solving, reasoning, knowledge representation, and massively parallel computing.
+After receiving his Ph.D. degree from the University of Illinois at Urbana-Champaign, he then joined Patrick Winston's MIT startup, Ascent Technology Inc., which specialized in AI systems for the transportation, defense, and finance industries around the world.

 From 2012-2017, he served as a member of Hong Kong Government's Digital 21 Strategy Advisory Committee , which is highest-level Hong Kong Government advisory body on all matters relating to information technology.
-Since 2017, Prof. Chun serves as the Convenor for the Hong Kong Computer Society's AI Specialist Group.
+In 2019, Chun was elected a Council member to the Hong Kong Computer Society.
+Since 2017, Chun has been heading the Hong Kong Computer Society's AI Specialist Group, promoting AI and advising the government on AI and IT policies.

 Over the years of AI project development, a large body of proprietary AI tools, algorithms, and frameworks have been created that can be used to solve a wide range of hard problems in planning, scheduling, optimization, rostering, and machine learning.
 The AI technology runs on popular cloud platforms and is interfaced with existing IT systems via standard REST APIs.
 The AI technologies used include modern rule-based technologies, constraint programming, heuristic search, data-mining, text-mining, machine learning, evolutionary algorithms such as genetic algorithms (GA) and artificial neural networks.